 Why the UN and international human rights standards must be defended

 China’s aggressive activism at the UN is undermining international standards, weakening existing human rights mechanisms and processes, and restricting the participation of independent civil society voices.
-This cuts the Hong Kong people (as well as human rights defenders in mainland China and Tibetan and Uyghur communities) from the key international platform available to press for accountability for human rights abuses by China.
-Instead of the West’s hoped-for convergence, China is not only not playing by the rules, it is also vocally and persistently asserting a set of relativist criteria that it alone can unilaterally apply.
+This cuts off Hong Kong people (as well as human rights defenders in mainland China, and Tibetan and Uyghur communities) from the key international platform available to press for accountability for human rights abuses by China.
+Instead of the West’s hoped-for convergence, China is not only not playing by the rules; it is also vocally and persistently asserting a set of relativist criteria that it alone can unilaterally apply.
 A Chinese official stated at the conclusion of China’s 2013 UPR: “What I want to emphasize is that whether the shoes fit, only the person knows.
 On the human rights situation of China, the people who are most qualified to speak are the people of China.”

 While the U.S. has strongly criticized the ineffectiveness of the Human Rights Council, its leadership remains influential in the international community and within the UN system to counter these trends.

-China strategic deployment of its “Discourse power”
+China strategic deployment of its “discourse power”